Codecademy/docs/content/cpp/concepts/maps/terms/count/count.md

   - 'paths/computer-science'
 ---

-The **`count()`** method checks if a map contains any elements with a specified `key`.
-As all keys in a map are unique, the function will return 1 if the element exists in the container and 0 if it does not.
+The **`.count()`** method checks if a map contains an element with a specified key.
+Since all keys in a map are unique, the function returns 1 if the key exists in the container and 0 if it does not.

 ## Syntax